Claire Falkenstein: Wire and Venetian Glass Sculptures

 Shaping Southern California

-She returned to California, in 1963, and began receiving other commissions like a monumental fountain “Structure and Flow No. 2” (1964-65), now destroyed, which once stood at the corner of Wilshire and Hauser boulevards or a fountain at the Long Beach Museum of Art; outdoor sculptures for reflecting pools at Cal State Long Beach and the San Diego Museum of Art; or the ornamentation over the entry to physical education building at Cal State Fullerton.
-With time, she could not sustain work with hard and heavy materials, so she shifted away to painting.
+She returned to California, in 1963, and began receiving other commissions like a monumental fountain Structure and Flow No. 2 (1964-65), now destroyed, which once stood at the corner of Wilshire and Hauser boulevards, and a fountain at the Long Beach Museum of Art; outdoor sculptures for reflecting pools at Cal State Long Beach and the San Diego Museum of Art; and the ornamentation over the entry to physical education building at Cal State Fullerton.
+With time, she could not sustain her work with hard and heavy materials, so she shifted away to painting.
 In 1997, she died in Venice, California, at age 89.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!